 At the 2019 Annual Shareholders Meeting of Thunder Bridge, the shareholders considered and approved the 2019 Omnibus Incentive Plan (the "Incentive Plan") which resulted in the reservation of 7,326,728 shares of Class A common stock for issuance thereunder.
-The Incentive Plan became effective immediately upon the closing of the Business Combination.
+The Incentive Plan initially became effective immediately upon the closing of the Business Combination.
+In June 2022, the Incentive Plan was amended and restated to reserve a total of 13,826,728 shares of Class A common stock for issuance thereunder.

-Under this plan, the Company currently has three types of share-based compensation awards outstanding: performance stock units ("PSUs"), restricted stock awards ("RSAs") and restricted stock units ("RSUs").
+Under this plan, the Company currently has four types of share-based compensation awards outstanding: performance stock units ("PSUs"), restricted stock awards ("RSAs"), restricted stock units ("RSUs") and performance-based stock options ("PSOs").